ISSUE 28

 "At 11 we were segregated; all the bright kids went to colleges, the rest were left in a rundown school with bad teachers.
 We spent the next few years at the same desks doing nothing.
 I would have accepted this in my ignorance, but the last year we moved to a newly built school and then it dawned on me - seeing all that I had missed out on.
 At 15 I left, hating all the bastards that had closed their eyes."

 The double standard in education that applied to us as children is still with us now as adults.
 It is easy to go to a night class for painting, woodwork, car maintenance, cookery and other hobbies.
 Why?
 Local Authorities are willing to pay teachers to take night classes like these.
 Yet with so many unemployed teachers no one is willing to pay for one-to-one basic education and they drag their heels forming small classes.
 We don't want a hobby or a pastime.
 What we want is our right - to be able to read and write in a literate society.
 Is this too much to ask?
 Because we lack the basic skills we don't have the work opportunities that others enjoy.
 Yet there are several million of us paying taxes and rents.
 Why are individual tutors not paid when they are needed so badly?
+It is a great step to come out of the shell of ignorance seeking help.
+Why should we then have to wait for tutors because of the shortage of trained staff?

 Those who suffer in silence continue to suffer.